- An intoxicated guest is refused service.

 It should include a general statement or mission that outlines your commitment to responsible alcohol service.
 Staff policies should clearly set out management’s expectations on:

-These statements should reinforce the LLA and the common law; for example, confirming that it’s against the law to:
+These statements should reinforce the Liquor Licence and Control Act, 2019 (LLCA) and the common law; for example, confirming that it’s against the law to:

-Why is it important to have a house alcohol policy?
+Why is it important to have an alcohol house policy?

 It provides staff and guests with clear and consistent guidelines on your establishment’s approach to responsible service.
 A well written policy does the following: